tomaszbortacki/tablesWithUsersAndComments-project/README.md

 # Tables

-Fetching data from different locations and create table with data, that comes front that
+Fetching data from different locations and create table with data, that comes from that

 ## Used technologies: